Who is Mustafa Kemal Ataturk? And what did he achieve?

 In 1893, at the age of 12, Ataturk joined Rüşdiye, an imperial military school of the Ottoman Empire.

-He then advanced to the Ottoman Military College situated in Istanbul, where he graduated in 1905 as a senior grade lieutenant of the Ottoman Empire.
+He then advanced to the Ottoman Military College situated in Istanbul, where he graduated in 1905 as a senior grade lieutenant.

-In 1912, he contributed to the Balkan wars, which ended in 1913 and was one of fifteen major events which lead to World War I.
+In 1912, he contributed to the Balkan wars, which ended in 1913 and was one of fifteen significant events which lead to World War I.

-In 1914, Ataturk was promoted to the rank of Lieutenant colonel in the Ottoman army.
+In 1914, Ataturk got promoted to the rank of Lieutenant Colonel.

 How did Ataturk rise to power?

-In the year 1914, Mustafa Kemal was entrusted with the responsibility of commanding and organising the 19th infantry division at the front-line of the Battle of Gallipoli.
+In the year 1914, Mustafa Kemal got entrusted with the responsibility of commanding and organising the 19th infantry division at the front-line of the Battle of Gallipoli.

-Ataturk became a national hero and solidified his reputation in 1915, during the Battle of Gallipoli, when he anticipated the position where the Allies of World War I (Entente Powers) would attack.
+Ataturk became a national hero and solidified his reputation in 1915, during the Battle of Gallipoli, when he anticipated the position where the Allies of World War I would attack.

-As a result of his intuitiveness, he went against military orders and triumphantly rebelled against the Dardanelles attack.
+As a result of his intuitiveness, he went against military commands and triumphantly rebelled against the Dardanelles attack.

 Until the year 1916, he served at Edirne.

-In 1917, he was promoted to an overall commanding officer of the second army after he declined to establish a new army.
+In 1917, he was promoted to an overall commanding officer of the second army after he declined to establish a new command.

 In the same year, he replaced Fevzi Pasha and became the German general.